igorbash/PostQuantumProject/Readme.md

 We will demonstrate 3 servers: classic, pq only, hybrid and 2 clients: openssl and boringssl

+* OQS = open quantum safe - opensource project to support quantum safe algorithms in openssl and more.

 1. Certificates creation for all types of servers - in each certs folder of each server:
     1.1. classic_server: